Arthur-Milchior/anki-html-src-in-field/README.md

 # HTML source in editor
 ## Rationale
-Sometime, it's easier to see the html code of the field instead of the field rendered.
+Sometimes it's easier to see the html code of the field instead of the field rendered.
 This adds a button allowing to do this change.

 ![example](ex.png)

 ## Warning
-It may be incompatible with other add-on altering the editor.
+It may be incompatible with other add-ons altering the editor.
 In particular with "[Show LaTeX's result in editor/browser](https://ankiweb.net/shared/info/882784122)".

-## Usage:
+## Usage
-Click on "<src>" above a field to see it's source.
-Click on "field" afterward to have the normal view back.
+Click on `<src>` above a field to see the field's source.
+Click on the fieldname afterward to have the normal view back.

-## Configuration:
+## Configuration
 You can decide to remember which fields should show source, and show sources of the same field in other notes.